 The Cosmic Down 20 is not as warm as other 20°F bags in our review.
 It features 21 ounces of down insulation, but due to its fairly roomy cut and lower quality 600 fill down, most people will find this bag a lot more comfortable when used closer to 25-30°F, rather than 20°F. It features a passive (AKA non-cinching) draft collar that certainly offers more warmth; if it didn't offer this feature, we'd expect that this bag would be even less warm.
 We think as a whole, adjustable draft collars are warmer most of the time, but may not be as comfortable as the one featured on the Cosmic Down.

 While the Cosmic Down's large hood could be of higher quality, it does a respectable job of keeping the heat in, especially when compared to other models.
-We think this bag is warmer than the Kelty Tuck 20 and comparable to The North Face Cats Meow.
 It's not quite as warm as the 25°F REI Co-op Igneo 25 or even close to as warm as the 20°F Western Mountaineering UltraLite.
 All that said, we think that most folks will be toasty enough for a majority of summertime camping and backpacking trips.
 If temps drop below 30°F, backpackers will simply need to layer up.

 The Cosmic Down is warm enough for most 3-season backpacking trips, but our testers think it's more comparable in warmth to most 25°-30° F bags rather than most 20° F options.

-A regular sized bag weighs 2 lbs 13 ozs.
-It's heavier than most down bags and similar in weight to several performance-oriented synthetic models, like The North Face Cats Meow (2 lbs 13 oz), and the 20° F Mountain Hardwear Hyperlamina Flame 20 (2 lbs 13 oz).
-However, the Cosmic is over a pound heavier than the 35°F Mountain Hardwear HyperLamina Spark 35 (1 lbs 13 oz) or the The North Face Hyper Cat (1 lbs 14 oz) and even more so than some of the lightweight options made by Western Mountaineering or the Marmot Phase 20.
+A regular sized bag weighs 2 lb 13 oz.
+It's heavier than most down bags and several performance-oriented synthetic models.
+The Cosmic is about a pound heavier than the 35°F Mountain Hardwear HyperLamina Spark 35 and the The North Face Hyper Cat and even more so than some of the lightweight options made by Western Mountaineering or the Marmot Phase 20.

 While we would not consider it a lightweight option, especially when compared to more expensive down bags in our review, the Cosmic Down is lighter than many bags that are available for the same price, regardless of insulation type.
 This contender uses 600-fill down, lower quality fabrics, and has a fairly roomy cut; all of these factors contribute to its heavy weight.
 While it's slightly on the heavier side, this bag is hardly what we would refer to as oppressively heavy, especially for shorter than average distance backpacking and car camping trips.